The Runes of Zendos

-The Runes of Zendos is a 1984 video game published by Dorcas Software.
+The Runes of Zendos is a 1984 action adventure game developed and published by Dorcas Software for the ZX Spectrum.
 It is the sequel to The Oracle's Cave.

 Gameplay

-The Runes of Zendos is a game in which the happy principality of Dorcasia is overrun by the wicked wizard of Zendos, and the player must rescue the imprisoned twelve months.
+The Runes of Zendos is a game in which the merry principality of Dorcasia is conquered by the evil wizard of Zendos, and the player must rescue the twelve months that the wizard has trapped in a hidden hourglass.

 Reception

 D J Robinson reviewed The Runes of Zendos for Imagine magazine, and stated that "Runes of Zendos is one step beyond Dorcas' last release.
 By incorporating traditional adventure features with their own unique ideas, they have managed to produce a very good game."